mvolkmann/blog/src/deno.md

 Many third party modules are registered at
 {% aTargetBlank "https://deno.land/x", "deno.land/x" %}.
-The code for this modules is typically in a GitHub repository.
+The code for these modules is typically in a GitHub repository.
-This site forwards requests to the actual location.
+This site redirects requests to the actual location.

-As of 11/26/2020 there are 1315 registered modules.
+As of 11/30/2020 there were 1334 modules here.

 One example is the `case` module which provides many functions that convert multi-word strings where words are separated by spaces